June 29, 2004

 two or three years old, I suppose it was the trauma of the illness and

-of my frustration at not being allowed to nurse that imprinted it.And, further comments:
+of my frustration at not being allowed to nurse that imprinted it.And, further comments: The early memory is clearer in my mind than my mother’s

 explanation.
 I think we talked about it several times on the